Joining the Pledge

 -

-In addition to the existing and freshly initiated trainings in the field of deep tech, the EIT and its Innovation Communities will provide support for the development of new curricula in deep tech.
-Calls will be announced to Pledge members on an annual basis and will also be published on the website.
+In addition to the existing and freshly initiated trainings in the field of deep tech, the EIT and its Knowledge and Innovation Communities will provide support for the development of new curricula in deep tech.
+Funding calls will be announced to Pledge members on an annual basis and will also be published on the website.

 -